sebamarynissen/sc4/README.md

  - **Make buildings historical** Marking a lot of buildings in a city historical is tedious and time consuming.
 You can use `sc4` to automatically mark all lots in a city as historical.
  - **Create an optimal pipe layout** Draws pipes in a city in an optimal way, meaning it covers the entire city for minimal cost.
 Note that this removes any existing piping network!
  - **Create a submenu patch** [@memo](https://github.com/memo33) has released an [excellent DLL mod](https://community.simtropolis.com/files/file/36142-submenus-dll/) that adds a submenu system to the game.
 However, in order to add existing content to a certain submenu, you need often need to edit the content yourself in iLives Reader.
 This action makes it easier to add a bunch of lots to a certain submenu.
+ - **Create a new submenu** You can use this to add a custom submenu to the game.
+It basically automates [this flow](https://github.com/memo33/submenus-dll?tab=readme-ov-file#creating-a-new-submenu-button) and expects you to specify a PNG file with the icon to use.
+You can find a template for generating icons with GIMP [here].

 The tool has been designed in a way that if you drag & drop files on the `sc4.exe` binary and then run on of the actions above, it is automatically assumed that you want to modify the files you drag & dropped.
 This becomes especially powerful for cities if you combine it with configuring Windows to open all `.sc4` files with the `sc4.exe`.